Flotype/now/user_manual.md

 When you call a function inside the `everyone.now` namespace, NowJS will attempt to call the corresponding function in each connected client's `now` namespace.
 If the corresponding function exists, a remote function call will be made to that client.
 If not, a call will not be made.

 Setting variables inside the `everyone.now` namespace will set the same value uniformly across all clients' `now` namespaces.
 It is possible to also get/read values from `everyone.now`, but since clients may change the value of the variable in their own `now` namespace, the returned value is indeterminate/meaningless.

+###Client connected/disconnected events
+NowJS allows you to specify a callback to be fired when a client connects or disconnects on the server.
+To set a listener for the events, do the following:

+    everyone.connected(function(){});
+    everyone.disconnected(function(){});

+The callbacks are run in the context of the connecting/disconnecting client's `now` namespace.
+This makes it easy to access information about that client for setup or setdown procedures.